Toni-Zoaretz/AS-Project-Amazon-Website/README.md

 # 🚀 About Amazon Mockup Website

-I was given a task @AppleSeeds Bootcamp to to build a responsive product page from Amazon website.<br>
+I was given a task @AppleSeeds Bootcamp to build a responsive product page from Amazon website.<br>
 The product page was copied using `HTML`,`CSS`,`Transition`,`Flex` and a little bit `JavaScript`.

 ### Original site link: